Fractured Magic: Chapter Thirteen

 Dinara nodded.

 “With pleasure,” Ivey said.
-“I hope you don’t mind, but I plan on staying in the sewer this time.
+“I hope you don’t mind, but I plan on staying in the tunnels this time.
 I’m not as young as I once was.”

-The entrance to Ivey’s tunnels, it turned out, was in his basement, disguised as an old cistern.
-Maebhe expected water when Ivey first lifted the cistern hatch, but instead there was only more of that smell.
-Inside was hollow, a roughly person-sized hole at the bottom leading down to deeper darkness.
-Suddenly, Maebhe understood.
+The entrance to Ivey’s tunnels, it turned out, was disguised as an old cistern in his basement.
+Maebhe expected water when Ivey first lifted the hatch, but the inside was hollow, a hole at the bottom leading deeper into darkness.
+More of that smell oozed out, strongest here.
+Finally, Maebhe realized what her nose had already understood.
+“That leads to the sewage tunnels?” she guessed.

+Dinara wrinkled her nose.
+Apparently she could smell it now, too.
 “Am I going to need a bath after this?”
-Dinara asked.

-In answer, Dinara scoffed and dug around in her pockets until she pulled out a strip of cloth.
-She used it to tie her hair back, then, after a moment’s thought, pulled out a second and passed it to Maebhe.
+In answer, Dinara scoffed and dug around in her pockets until she found a strip of cloth, then used it to tie her hair back.
+After a moment’s thought, she pulled out a second and passed it to Maebhe.

 “Thanks!”
 Maebhe said cheerfully, piling her long hair into a messy bun atop her head.

-The thin bar of his lantern’s light fell on a hole in the ground, just large enough for a single person to fit through, and Maebhe glimpsed the first prongs of a ladder leading down.
-Roman took the lantern from Ivey, looping the handle around his wrist before staring his descent.
-“Down we go.”
+The thin bar of his lantern’s light fell on the hole, just large enough for a single person to fit through, and Maebhe glimpsed the first prongs of a ladder leading down.
+Roman took the lantern from Ivey, looping the handle around his wrist before starting his descent.

-Maebhe had to wait for Roman to make room before she could climb into the cistern herself, Dinara following behind.
-“Shit, that smells,” Maebhe complained, covering her nose.
-She, Dinara, and Ivey all leaned over the hole to watch Roman climb and saw the faint glimmer of light hitting water at the bottom.
+Due to the cistern’s size, Maebhe had to wait for Roman to make room before she could follow Ivey down, Dinara bringing up the rear, small enough to squeeze in next to them.
+She, Maebhe, and Ivey leaned over the hole to watch Roman climb and saw the faint glimmer of light hitting water at the bottom.

 “Your word choice might be more accurate than you intended,” Ivey said.
-With a good-natured pat on Maebhe’s shoulder, he started his own descent after Roman.
+With a good-natured pat on Maebhe’s shoulder, he started his own climb.

 The joke startled a laugh out of Maebhe.
-She shook her head, practically bouncing on her heels.
-This was starting to feel real.
-This tunnel would take her to Kieran and Ide.
-She was going to get Kieran and Ide back.
-For that, she’d walk through as much shit as she had to.
+It was mostly the nerves.
+It struck her, finally, that these tunnels would lead to Kieran and Ide.
+For that, she’d wade through as much shit as she had to.

 One at a time, they descended the ladder.
-It was almost exactly as Maebhe expected — narrow, stinky — but the one pleasant surprise was that she didn’t have to walk through shit, after all.
-There was a mostly dry sidewalk, running parallel to dark water Maebhe tried not to look at too closely.
-Some natural light made its way down, too, so that they didn’t have to rely entirely on the lantern.
+It was almost exactly as Maebhe expected — narrow, dark, smelly — but the one pleasant surprise was that she didn’t have to walk through shit, after all.
+A dry sidewalk ran parallel to dark water Maebhe tried not to look at closely.
+Trickles of natural light reached them, too, so that they didn’t have to rely entirely on the lantern.

 “I’m going to be sick,” Dinara mumbled.